Hot Springs National Park: National park

 By act of Congress in 1921, the site's name was officially changed from the Hot Springs Reservation to Hot Springs National Park.
 The government acquired more land, expanding it to more than 900 acre, including Hot Springs Mountain, North Mountain, West Mountain, Sugarloaf Mountain, and Whittington Lake Park.
-It later was expanded to 5,839 acres (2,385 ha).
+It later was expanded to 5,839 acre.

 The springs are grouped about the base of the Hot Springs Mountain, with a flow of well over a half million gallons a day.
 The hot water is supplied to the various bathhouses, with resulting income from concession fees going to the U.S. Treasury.
 The park has miles of roads and trails over the mountains.
 The park is open throughout the year.

 The first bathhouses were little more than brush huts and log cabins placed over excavations cut in the rocks to receive hot water that flowed from the springs.
 Entrepreneurs soon developed more elaborate bathing facilities, featuring wooden troughs delivering water from hillside springs to bathhouses along the east bank of Hot Springs Creek.
 Some of the tufa covering the hillside was excavated to accommodate the bathhouses.
 The narrow street along the west side of the creek was connected to the bathhouses by narrow bridges.

 After direct federal supervision was exercised beginning in 1877, major improvements were made.
 The creek was covered with stone arches, and above it a street 100 ft wide was built.
 All the squatters were evicted, rubbish cleaned up, and a centralized plumbing system was begun.
 This was completed around 1890.
 In 1950, central cooling towers limited the maximum temperature of the springs to a safe level, so individual bathhouses no longer needed their own cooling systems.

 The park operates a public campground at Gulpha Gorge, about 2 mi from downtown Hot Springs.